 One of my goals this “offseason” (as if there ever really is!) is to maintain a constant supply of fresh basil from November to April.
 I could do this by simply planting a sequential crop of basil seeds every couple months.
 This will work but I have an easier way!
 Basil is one of those nifty plants that grows roots very easily.
-So easily that just putting a few cuttings in small jar of water by a sunny window will result in an an almost 100% success rate.
+So easily that just taking a few basil cuttings in small jar of water by a sunny window will result in an an almost 100% success rate.

-rooting coleus in water.
+The procedure for taking cuttings of basil is pretty much the same as rooting coleus in water.
 Just take a cutting about 2 nodes long.
 Basil will root all along the stem so there is no need to worry about internodal vs. nodal cuttings.
 Trim off all but two top leaves (use the trimmings in your favorite recipe, I’m partial to pesto!) and drop it in the glass of water.
 In 7-10 days you will start to see roots emerging from the cuttings then you can pot them up and put them in a sunny window.

 Before the basil plants began to fade in their pots I’ll take a few more cuttings and start the process over again and hopefully keep the fresh basil growing until spring when I can plant the plants outside again.
 This is also a great way to make more basil plants throughout the year for planting in the garden.